Hiring a Fundraising Consultant: 5+ Steps and Best Firms

 Next on our list of recommended fundraising consultants is Marc Pitman.

-5. Marc Pitman — Training Courses
+6. Marc Pitman — Best Fundraising Consultant For Training Courses

 Known as the “Johnny Appleseed of fundraising,” Marc Pitman heads The Fundraising Coach and Concord Leadership Group.
 Pitman offers training courses that can teach your nonprofit’s team better fundraising practices and will guide your staff through these courses.
-To leverage Pitman’s expertise, your nonprofit will simply book a training session or speaking engagement.
+To leverage Pitman’s expertise, your nonprofit can book a training session or speaking engagement.

 This is a screenshot of one of Marc Pitman's websites, where you can learn more about the fundraising consulting services he offers.